uniVocity/load-mysql-dump/README.md

 #### Workaround

-After re-re-re-checking, and being sure nuthing was nothing wrong with the input values, I did some research and found that this may be a problem with the database configuration.
+After re-re-re-checking, and being sure nothing was nothing wrong with the input values, I did some research and found that this may be a problem with the database configuration.
 I tried different settings to no avail so I simply expanded the column lengths in my own [create table scripts](./src/main/resources/database/mysql).

 ### Timestamp in the incorrect format